 Ismail Akwei is an international journalist, communications and media consultant, editor and writer with over a decade’s experience working with multinational media companies across Africa.

-He is currently the Editor-in-Chief of AfricaWeb, a role that includes managing the editorial department of GhanaWeb.com and setting the tone and editorial direction of subsidiary brands including CamerounWeb.com, TanzaniaWeb.com and MyNigeria.com.
+He is currently the Editor-in-Chief of AfricaWeb, a role that includes managing the editorial department of GhanaWeb.com and setting the tone, direction and editorial design of subsidiary brands CamerounWeb.com, TanzaniaWeb.com and MyNigeria.com.

 He was formerly the editor of the New York-based Pan-African online portal, Face2FaceAfrica.com, and led its team of diverse writers to retell the African story from the African perspective.